blockprotocol/blockprotocol/libs/@blockprotocol/graph/README.md

-## Block Protocol – Graph service
+## Block Protocol – Graph module

-This package implements the Block Protocol Graph service for blocks and embedding applications.
+This package implements the Block Protocol Graph module for blocks and embedding applications.

 If you are a block author, we have several templates available to get you started: